contest-framework/server-old/README.md

 * send some commands from the tertestrial editor plugin
 * watch your tests run in your terminal

-To end the server, simply press __ctrl-c__ in the terminal.
+To end the server, press __ctrl-c__ in the terminal.

-__Pro tip:__ if you start tertestrial in the background by running `tertestrial &`, your terminal remains interactive, and you can keep running other commands there as well.
+__Pro tip:__ if you start tertestrial in the background by running `tertestrial &`, your terminal remains interactive, i.e. you can keep running other commands there as well.
+To exit in this case, run `fg` to bring tertestrial back into the foreground, then press __ctrl-c__.

 ## How it works